Pol: Survey shows unsatisfied LIRR commuters

+Just 18 percent of respondents reported being satisfied with LIRR service in the lawmaker's poll - in contrast to the 77 percent that the railroad said were satisfied in its last survey, released in March.

-A state lawmaker's survey of Long Island Rail Road riders found that, in contrast to the LIRR's own polling, the vast majority of commuters are not satisfied with the service they've been getting.
+A state lawmaker's survey of Long Island Rail Road riders in his district found that, in contrast to the LIRR's own polling, the vast majority are not satisfied with the service they've been getting.

-At a Long Beach LIRR station news conference Tuesday, Sen. Todd Kaminsky (D-Long Beach) discussed the results of the survey recently conducted by his office of more than 560 railroad customers, most of them interviewed at stations in his district.
+At a Long Beach LIRR station news conference Tuesday, Sen. Todd Kaminsky (D-Long Beach) joined with mayors of several Nassau villages to discuss the results of the survey conducted since Sept.
+5 by his office of more than 560 railroad customers, all interviewed at the 15 stations in his district.

-Just 18 percent of respondents reported being satisfied with LIRR service — far less than the 77 percent that the railroad reported being satisfied in its last survey, released in March.
+Just 18 percent of respondents reported being satisfied with LIRR service — in contrast to the 77 percent that the railroad reported were satisfied in its last survey, released in March.
 That survey included the responses of more than 13,000 riders.

 "It's laughable to commuters that three out of every four people say, 'My ride is great.
 I like taking the railroad.'
 That's impossible," said Kaminsky, who believes his survey offered a more accurate accounting of LIRR riders' recent frustrations.

-An LIRR spokesman did not immediately respond to a request for comment.
+MTA chairman Joe Lhota said in a statement Tuesday that the LIRR and its new leadership were working diligently to right the ship, including by investing a “record $6 billion” into modernizing the railroad, which carries 89 million riders each year.

+“Phil Eng was recently brought in to turn around LIRR performance, and that is exactly what he is doing by delivering an ambitious program that identifies the causes of delays and gets them fixed quickly,'' Lhota said.
+"The LIRR is the engine of Long Island’s economy and will move nearly 90 million passengers this year, which is exactly why we are working harder than ever to deliver the service LIRR customers deserve.”

-Kaminsky's survey asked seven questions, including about train timeliness, communications from the LIRR, the condition of trains and of Penn Station, and about value for their fare.
+Kaminsky's survey asked seven questions that addressed train timeliness, communications from the LIRR, the condition of trains and of Penn Station, and the value of their fare.

-On a 1 to 10 scale, the railroad received average scores of 6 or lower in five out of the seven questions, and did not average more than 7 on any question.
+On a 1-to-10 scale, the railroad received average scores of 6 or lower on five of seven questions, and did not average more than 7 on any question.

 "This is clearly a failing report card," Kaminsky said.